NearNodeFlash/NearNodeFlash.github.io/docs/guides/node-management/worker-to-master.md

 (on $NODE) kubeadm reset remove-etcd-member
 ```

-It takes a while for all of the containers on the deleted node to stop, so be
+It takes a while for all the containers on the deleted node to stop, so be
 patient.

 ```console